KeyMoad/netbox-update-script/README.md

 Before running the script, ensure that you have reviewed the [NetBox upgrade documentation](https://github.com/netbox-community/netbox/blob/develop/docs/installation/upgrading.md#2-update-dependencies-to-required-versions).

 ### Important Notes
-* _Backup_: The script creates a backup of the NetBox database before initiating any updates.
 * _Dependencies_: Make sure to review and update dependencies as per NetBox's requirements.
-* _Housekeeping_ Script: After updating, verify the existence of the NetBox housekeeping script.
+* _Housekeeping Script_: After updating, verify the existence of the NetBox housekeeping script.

 ### License
 This script is released under the MIT License.